Among India's Revolutionary Guerrillas

 Alpa Shah was raised in Nairobi, studied at Cambridge and completed her PhD at the LSE, where she now teaches anthropology.
 She is the author of In the Shadows of the State and a co-author of Ground Down by Growth.
 She presented the radio documentary ‘India’s Red Belt’ for BBC Radio 4’s 'Crossing Continents'.

-‘One of the most nuanced, informed accounts yet of this strange and awful conflict . . . one of the few accounts we possess that gives [the Naxalites] a voice.’ — The Guardian
+‘One of the most nuanced, informed accounts yet of this strange and awful conflict. … a considered, sympathetic and balanced analysis.’ — The Guardian

 ‘A story that could not be more important, told with the perfect balance of clear-eyed realism, thoughtful criticism, and deep and abiding love. … Nightmarch reveals what anthropology can do in the hands of a master willing to take genuine risks in the name of human freedom.’ — David Graeber, author of Bullshit Jobs and Debt: The First 5,000 Years